outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    Volumes are managed by Docker and persist.
 Data within can be shared among multiple containers, as well as between the host and a container.

-   >Beofre you restart a docker compose project, please run "docker volume prune", otherwise history data might interrupt new containers.
+   >Beofre you restart a docker compose project, please run "docker volume prune -a", otherwise history data might interrupt new containers.

 2. Bind Mount.